Nepiki/Guides/(WIP)-Open-Season-(GBA).md

 * The most useful special weapons for dealing with various enemies are the upgraded squirrel and duck.
 Be careful as you progress if you're not familiar with the level's layout.
 There are soda can traps in some stages that blend in with the scenery well.
 They can be safely disabled by using a squirrel on them.

+* Obtained when the screen fades to black when entering the boss area.

 ***

 ![4_Squirrel_Land_Boss_Challenge_alt](https://github.com/RetroAchievements/guides/assets/97459553/cce8fa58-37e5-4052-bab6-6083c526f4ad)